splogamurugan/tictactoe/README.md

 ## Install the Application

-Run this command from the directory in which you want to install your new Slim Framework application.
+Run this command from the directory in which you want to install your tictactoe game

     git clone https://github.com/rayprj/tictactoe.git